apache/mnemonic/README.md

 * Object graphs lazy loading & multi-process sharing
 * Auto-reclaim memory resources and Mnemonic objects
 * Hierarchical cache pool for massive data caching
-* Pluggable allocator services for extension & optimization
+* Extensible memory services for new device adoption and allocation optimization
 * A set of non-volatile data structures (WIP)
 * Minimize memory footprint on Java heap
 * Reduce GC Overheads as the following chart shown (collected from Apache Spark experiments)